 Although you should always focus on long tail keywords (due to the relative ease to rank), short tail keywords are equally important to factor into your content.
 If you don’t use a good amount of short tail keywords in your content, you won’t rank as high.

 If you’re new to short tail keywords, this guide to short tail keywords will help.
-Keep reading to learn what short tail keywords are and how to use them to rank higher in the search engines.
+Keep reading to learn what short tail keywords are and how to use them to rank higher in the search engines for competitive terms.